What Are Common Pitfalls During SOC 2 and ISO 27001 audits?

 • Create talking points for common questions team members will face

-Mistake #5: Poor Evidence Presentation
+Mistake #5: Poor Evidence Collection and Presentation

 What I See Constantly: Companies dump raw screenshots, logs, and documents on auditors without context.